The Bird’s Word Blog

 Honestly, we don’t know.
 We are assessing each planned departure and the circumstances of the destinations involved.
 At Journeys, it is our goal to provide our clients with incredible travel experiences, and we are doing our best to ensure their safety in these unprecedented times.
 For new bookings, it may be prudent to look into the new year.
 Rest assured that if you do make plans that turn out to be too soon, we are happy to postpone your arrangements with no penalty.

 What happens if I can’t make the trip I have planned?

 Everyone in the travel industry is on your team in wanting to give you a positive and healthy experience.
 So far we have seen airlines, hotels, and tour companies all demonstrate flexibility in working with travelers to rearrange their plans in the face of this pandemic.
 Because Journeys works with so many different suppliers in so many different destinations, we must consider each situation on a case-by-case basis.
 Our goal is to preserve as much as possible of the money you have paid as a credit toward rebooking your travel in the future.

 Will travel insurance cover me in the case of a coronavirus outbreak?

 Everyone’s policies are different, and we are not insurance vendors nor insurance experts.
 It’s best to consult your insurer with specific questions.
 Generally, a travel insurance policy will cover medical expenses required for the treatment of a condition contracted while traveling.
 But generally, trip cancelation related to the coronavirus will not be covered.
-More specifically, cancelation due to fear of conditions, new travel advisories, or even sites becoming inaccessible because of closure or quarantine will usually not be covered reasons for cancelation.
+More specifically, a cancelation due to fear of conditions, new travel advisories, or even sites becoming inaccessible because of closure or quarantine will usually not be covered.
 The exception may be if you purchased a “Cancel for Any Reason” policy, in which case you may be able to cancel at your discretion with advance notice, and recoup some portion of your expenses.

 Check out these resources: